ericssmith/presentations/vtcc9/vtcc9_links.md

 * * *

-### - Etymology for "coherence"
+### - Coherence

 [Coherence Etymology](http://www.etymonline.com/index.php?term=coherent)

 <br/>

 *COMMENTARY: The root of the word is from the Latin for "to stick together".
 When you are going "to cohere", the objects begin separated and move closer to become "one".
-It is such a gap that I would like to highight.*
+It is the gap between problem solution and programming language that I would like to highight.*

 <br/>